rainlanguage/docs.rainprotocol.xyz/blog/2024-05-16-recharging-tranche-strategy-tutorial.md

 Key features of the Recharging Grid Strategy include:

-- Continuous Liquidity: By "rechargin" the batches of tokens available at each price, the strategy ensures that liquidity is always available, helping to smooth out market fluctuations.
+- Continuous Liquidity: By "recharging" the batches of tokens available at each price, the strategy ensures that liquidity is always available, helping to smooth out market fluctuations.
 - Dynamic Pricing: The strategy adjusts prices based on market conditions, enabling efficient price discovery.
 - Arbitrage Opportunities: When market prices move into or past a tranche, arbitrage opportunities arise, promoting active trading and liquidity.